BWS (liquor retailer): History

 As of June 2014, BWS has over 1,200 stores Australia wide, a majority including the ALH Group sites.
 They recently have been buying and converting independent liquor stores such as Darlinghurst Cellars along Oxford Street near Hyde Park, Sydney.
 BWS owns several beer brands including John Boston, Tun, Arc Valley and Sail & Anchor through Pinnacle Drinks.

 As of 2017, BWS has over 1,300 stores Australia wide.
-As of April 2019, BWS has 1,355 stores Australian wide.
+As of April 2019, BWS has 1,355 stores Australia wide.

 In 2019, Woolworths restructured its alcoholic drinks business to form Endeavour Group, including BWS.
 Endeavour Group demerged from Woolworths Group in June 2021.

+Advertising and branding

+In 2023, BWS launched the "Refreshingly BWS" platform through creative agencies M&C Saatchi and media agency Carat.
+This initiative aimed to challenge traditional bottle shop norms and appeal to Gen Z and young millennials by embracing a cheeky and welcoming tone.
+The campaign encourages Australians to enjoy drinks their way, promoting a judgment-free and fun approach to alcohol consumption.